landaudiogo/cc-tutorials-2023/k8s/README.md

 facility to expose the service to external traffic, without losing the load-balancing characteristic of services (see [this](https://stackoverflow.com/a/59941521) stackoverflow thread).
-With this command, we set up our reverse proxy:
+With this command, we set up our reverse proxy, which binds our host's port 3000 to our kubernetes service:
 ```bash
 docker run \
     --rm -d \